segmentio/segment-docs/src/unify/Traits/predictions/using-predictions.md

 ### Prediction tab

-Once Segment has generated your prediction, you can access it in your Trait's **Prediction** tab.
+You can access generated Predictions in the **Prediction** tab of your Trait.
 The Prediction tab gives you actionable insight into your prediction.

 ![The Explore your prediction section of the Computed Trait Prediction tab](../../images/explore_prediction.png)